 Term Start Date.
 The Contract Anniversary on which a Shield Option is established.
-The initial Term Start Date(s) begins on the Issue Date, and thereafter, will be the Contract Anniversary coinciding with the duration of the current Term you have selected.
+The initial Term Start Date begins on the Issue Date, and thereafter, the Term Start Date will be each Contract Anniversary.

 Transfer Period.
-The five (5) calendar days following the Contract Anniversary coinciding with the Term End Date for each applicable Shield Option and/or the Interest Rate Term End Date for the Fixed Account, during the Accumulation Period.
+The five (5) calendar days following the Contract Anniversary coinciding with the Term End Date for each applicable Shield Option and/or the Interest Rate Term End Date for the Fixed Account, during the Accountation Period.